Helping women with their milk and the cruelty of the pure

 Lactation non-profits and a purity of mission

-Belief in maternal naturalness fuelled the sentimentalisation of Motherhood in the emergent 19th century Western Europe middle class – a 'naturalness' which served the patriarchal social order and which our social scientist and feminist sisters have spent decades deconstructing.
+Belief in maternal naturalness fuelled the sentimentalisation of Motherhood in the emergent 19th century Western Europe middle class – a 'naturalness' which served the patriarchal social order and which social scientists and feminist philosophers have spent decades deconstructing.
 It’s a naturalness that never really existed from an evolutionary perspective, given the highly social nature of infant care in pre-industrial societies, the diversity of infant care practices world wide, and the profound entanglement of biology and culture which uniquely characterises our most extraordinary of species, Homo sapiens.

 My early research focussed on unsettled infants.
-By the 2000s, I was still reeling from the infant gastro-oesophageal reflux epidemic which had started in my home city in the early 1990s then spread down south and around the world, right before my youthful GP-IBCLC eyes.
+By the 2000s, I was still reeling from the infant gastro-oesophageal reflux epidemic which had started in my home city in the early 1990s then spread down south and around the world, right before my GP-IBCLC eyes.
 I had formed the view that we would only improve breastfeeding rates if we integrated management of breastfeeding problems with management of unsettled infant behaviour, since so many breastfeeding problems were misdiagnosed as signs of infant GORD or allergy.
 At the International Infant Cry Research Workshops I attended in those years, I was viewed as an oddity, an anomaly (and, to be frank, an irrelevance).
 One of the most senior infant cry researchers in the world at that time, with whom I'd struck up a friendship, told me this over a glass of wine at the table with his wife late one evening after one of the workshops, in their elegant home outside London.
-Don't come any more, he said to my face, you really don't belong.
-He meant it kindly.
+Don't come any more, he said to my face, trying to be kind, you really don't belong.
 Mine were the first publications which drew on the research to propose a multi-domain approach to clinical management of unsettled infants and breastfeeding problems, at both a local and international level.

 Maybe I have been excluded from belonging to BMNANZ, too, because my lactation medicine colleagues think me guilty of hubris, or worse, narcissism?
-I stopped submitting to Australian journals and only published internationally when an anonymous Australian lactation medicine doctor reviewer – a gatekeeper for years on what can get through concerning education of GPs in breastfeeding management in Australia - labelled the gestalt method ‘divisive’.
+I stopped submitting to Australian journals and only published internationally when an anonymous Australian lactation medicine doctor reviewer – a gatekeeper for years on what can get through concerning education of GPs in breastfeeding management in Australia - labelled the gestalt method of fit and hold ‘divisive’.
 Divisive?
 There is the permissible, and the impermissible, in science-based considerations of fit and hold?
 To introduce something new is divisive?

 Lactation non-profits and authoritative knowledge or rightness

-Lactation non-profits and their leaders remain structurally embedded in a historical purity, a certain righteousness, despite superficial accommodations to our times.
-For example, a tone of authoritative knowledge or rightness or definiteness widely characterises lactation medicine and clinical breastfeeding and lactation education and support.
-Those who stand outside the world of lactation medicine often comment to me on this when they hear this is my special interest.
+Lactation non-profits and their leaders remain structurally embedded in a historical purity, a certain righteousness.
+A tone of authoritative knowledge or rightness or definiteness widely characterises lactation medicine and clinical breastfeeding and lactation education and support.
+Those who stand outside the world of lactation medicine often comment to me on this when they hear of my special interest in breastfeeding.
 Those inside just think this is how you educate, or how you evoke confidence in your colleagues and in women.
-The well-known American lactation medicine doctor Professor Alison Stuebe once commented in an email to me: perhaps we’ve spent so long defending breastfeeding from detractors that we’ve normalised a strident tone.
+The well-known American lactation medicine doctor Professor Alison Stuebe once commented in an email that perhaps we’ve spent so long defending breastfeeding from detractors that we’ve normalised a strident tone.
 I'm not convinced.
 That strident tone mirrors the tone of the medical patriarchs in my training and early days of medical practice, and is a tone that Australian general practice is increasingly abandoning.

 I watch the next generations of GPs stand with humility before the great unknowns in the way they educate, stand with humility before the complexities of our patients’ stories.

-This old-fashioned, authoritative, medicalised tone is adopted in lactation medicine even as theoretical models are being (wrongly) taught as scientific or clinical facts, since clinical breastfeeding and lactation support remains a research frontier.
+This old-fashioned, authoritative, medicalised tone is adopted in lactation medicine even as theoretical models are being taught as scientific or clinical facts, since clinical breastfeeding and lactation support remains a research frontier.
 Someone like me, who might ask questions and dissent out of my knowledge of the research, risks judgement and exclusion as a trouble-maker.
 The world of lactation medicine is frightened of dissent, or at least wants to control who can and can't dissent.

 When the European Academy of Breastfeeding Medicine invited me to talk in 2023 about my reframes of mastitis and its management using mechanosensing as a foundational theoretical model (publications which are linked with my work on nipple pain, too), the organisers explained that they were arranging the panel to avoid direct discussion or argument amongst the panellists.
 I’m grateful that the EABM invited me.
-At the time IBLCE was communicating to conference organisers in various countries who’d reached out to me that I was in violation of the WHO Code, so that invitations were withdrawn.
+At the time IBLCE was communicating to conference organisers in various countries who’d reached out to me that I was in violation of the WHO Code, so that multiple invitations were then withdrawn.
 The EABM did not seem to be intimidated by this, confident their conference would succeed even if some presenters like myself, an outsider, or the esteemed Professor Thomas Hale, highly respected within lactation medicine circles, weren’t able to be attributed CERPs.
-This demonstrated to me how narrowly my Asia Pacific colleagues choose to interpret alleged violations of the WHO Code, how selectively the sanctions are applied - and weoponised, if unconsciously, by accidental groupthink.
+This demonstrated to me how narrowly my Asia Pacific colleagues choose to interpret alleged violations of the WHO Code, how selectively the sanctions are applied - and weoponised, if unconsciously.

 Dissent, respectful disagreement, debate, is utterly fundamental to the evolution of science.
 Dissent and debate is at the creative edge of scientific and clinical advance.
-The flattening or silencing of dissent and disagreement explains why so much of the clinical support breastfeeding women receive doesn’t help, at a time when collective scientific and clinical knowledge is most fields of health are in stunning global acceleration.
-It explains the rapid rise in overmedicalisation, paramedicalisation, and overtreatments of breastfeeding women and their babies, with all the attendant risks of other unintended outcomes (documented in the research and which I see, over and over, in the clinic).
+The flattening or silencing of dissent and disagreement helps explain why so much of the clinical support breastfeeding women receive doesn’t help, at a time when collective scientific and clinical knowledge is most fields of health are in stunning global acceleration.
+It helps explain the rapid rise in overmedicalisation, paramedicalisation, and overtreatments of breastfeeding women and their babies, with all the attendant risks of other unintended outcomes (documented in the research and which I see, over and over, in the clinic).

 Calling for change

-There is a cruelty to the pure.
+This is the cruelty to the pure.

 Related resources